Skip over main navigation

 We love to empower and train passionate people to provide good quality youth work.
 In 2019, we launched our Level 2 Award training in Youth Work Practice, in response to requests from some of Romsey Mill's young leaders.
 In our first year, we successfully trained 40 students, and have since run several Level 2 and Level 3 courses.

-Level 2 Award in Youth Work Practice
+Level 2 Award in Youth Work Principles

 Our course is delivered by experienced development managers, who specialise in engaging with at-risk and disadvantaged youth through multiple platforms.
-These include alternative education provision, individual, group and community work.
+These include alternative education provision, individual, group and community work

 Requirements: 16 years +, in a voluntary or professional youth work setting.